 I should call this the Monet salad.
 I’m teasing, of course, but whenever I see varying tones of green and purple with touches of blue, I think of French Impressionist Claude Monet’s most famous and recognizable series of paintings — Waterlilies.

 Sometimes when I’m at the market, I come across bags of brightly colored carrots — carrots in a deep burgundy and cheerful yellow nestled with the expected orange.
-Once in a while there are a few very pale yellow carrots in the mix as well, but the burgundies are what I think most striking.
-Once […]
+Once in a while there are a few very pale yellow carrots in the mix as well, […]

 I was hoping Mother Nature might take pity on us by wielding her mighty weather wand because October has arrived and with it, the promise of Fall.
-All things apples and pumpkins, steaming bowls of comforting soup to stave off a late afternoon chill in the air.
-New wooly socks and freshly knitted scarves in […]
+All things apples and pumpkins, steaming bowls of comforting soup to stave off a late afternoon chill in […]

 I grew up loving my mother’s potato salad.
 It was a simple mixture of boiled and peeled russet potatoes she cut into cubes then added chopped onion, celery, hard boiled eggs, and pickles.
-The dressing wasn’t fancy — a generous dollop of mayonnaise mixed with enough juice from the pickle jar to make it tangy […]
+The dressing wasn’t fancy — a generous dollop of mayonnaise mixed with […]